-Examine tires for excessive tread wear or uneven wear patterns.
+Examine tires for excessive tread wear and uneven wear patterns.
 Check for stones, nails, glass, or other objects lodged in the tread.
-Inspect for tread cuts or sidewall cracks.
-Check wheel nuts for tightness and tires (including spare) for proper pressure.
+Inspect the tread and sidewall for cuts and cracks.
+Check the wheel nuts for tightness.
+Check the tires (including spare) for proper pressure.